 only to end up exactly where I was before, miserable and still not liking the way I looked.

 Now, I choose to apply that mental energy towards something else—cultivating love and respect for how I look and the person I am right now.The Best Pre-Wedding Diet is NO Diet (Try This Instead): Click To Tweet

 Pursuing a New Dress Size Will Not Heal You

-It makes me so sad this idea is prevalent: that we must go to extremes to appear “better” than we are during big moments in life, like on our wedding day.
+The idea that you must go to extremes to appear “better” than you are during big moments in life, like on your wedding day is too prevalent.

 So many women I’ve talked to about their relationship with food and their bodies struggle with some sort of shame or disorder around eating because they were taught at a young age that they must eat or look a certain way.

-What I’m saying here is: food and body shaming, even in its smallest forms, doesn’t NOT make us better.
-It’s damaging.
+What I’m saying here is: food and body shaming, even in its smallest forms, doesn’t NOT make you better.
+In fact, it’s damaging.

-It’s far better to START with loving and accepting ourselves as we are right now.
+Instead, how about START with loving and accepting yourself as you are right now?
 Even if there are issues to work through, self-kindness is the place to begin for real growth.

 I also know this to be true:

 When I look back on my wedding pictures, I want to see ME.
 My whole, balanced, imperfect self.